vacp2p/rfc/content/docs/rfcs/38/README.md

 In the query step, the node is envisioned as packing information into the query to cut down on the communication overhead a query to each of this `k` nodes containing the node's own current opinion on the proposal ("YES", "NO", or "NONE").
-The relation of the metadata is not currently analyzed to these opinions should be constrained.
+The algorithm does not currently specify how a given node utilizes this incoming information.
+A possible use may be to count unsolicited votes towards a currently active round, and discard the information if the node is in a quiescent state.

 ### Weighted Node values